LvfangTao/lvfangtao.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher at Tencent working on reinforcement learning, LLMs and agents, AutoML, and neural compression for efficient deployment.
-I lead applied research on multi-scale pretraining and mid-training across small language models (SLMs) and large language models (LLMs) over text, audio, and other modalities, with a strong focus on post-training (on-policy distillation, RLVR) and agentic RL.

-Recent highlights include leading the Tinytron team to 1st place in the NeurIPS 2024 Edge-Device LLM competition (model compression & pretrain tracks) and the TEG-AutoML team to 2nd place in the NeurIPS 2022 AutoML Decathlon.
-I collaborate on AIGC in gaming and open RL platforms for education and research.
+I have been a researcher at Tencent since 2022, after receiving my Master of Science degree from the School of Electronic and Computer Engineering ([SECE](https://www.ece.pku.edu.cn/)) at [Peking University](https://www.pku.edu.cn/).
+My most recent work focuses on post-training covering on-policy distillation, RLVR, and agentic reinforcement learning.
+Prior to and in parallel with this, I have led research on from-scratch and continual pretraining of both small and large language models across text, speech, and image modalities.
+I also collaborate on AI agents for games and on developing reinforcement-learning platforms for education and research.